The Nest Home Report is a monthly email that summarises your energy use, safety events and more for the Nest products in your home.

 Home Reports are sent out during the first or second week of every month.
 Your first Home Report may be incomplete, covering only the days of that month when your new Nest products were installed.
 If you only have a Google Nest camera or video doorbell, you’ll receive your report once a quarter in January, April, July and October.

-- If you have one home in the Nest app, we’ll combine information about all your products into one easy-to-read Home Report.
+- If you have one home, we’ll combine information about all your products into one easy-to-read Home Report.

-- If you have more than one home in the Nest app, we’ll send a separate Home Report for each.
+- If you have more than one home, we’ll send a separate Home Report for each.

 You don't have to wait

 The Home Report gives you an overview of what your products have been up to.
-But you can also check the Nest app any time you like, to see recent events and activity noticed by your products.
+But you can also check the app whenever you'd like to review recent events and activity noticed by your products.
 To find out how, see the links below.